 As land was reclaimed, it was made available to settlers through ballot.
-In one of the largest and most successful land development schemes in the country, more than 15,000 hectares were distributed to 270 settlers from 1910 to 1914.
+In one of the largest and most successful land development schemes in the country, more than 15,000 hectares was distributed to 270 settlers between 1910 and 1914.

 Historian A. M. Isdale wrote of Thames: ‘It lay sleeping, awaiting the magic kiss of a golden prince.
 It awoke to the warm breath of a cow licking its face.’2

-Little did the farmers taking up 50-acre (20-hectare) blocks on the plains realise the struggles that lay ahead – such as fescue infestation of pasture and resulting stock losses, land turned rock hard by summer drought and waterlogged by winter rains, and endless demands on limited capital.
+Little did the farmers taking up 50-acre (20-hectare) blocks on the plains realise the struggles that lay ahead – fescue infestation of pasture and resulting stock losses, land turned rock-hard by summer drought and waterlogged by winter rains, endless demands on limited capital.

-In 2007 there were 180,000 dairy cows in Hauraki–Coromandel – about 20% were on the peninsula and 80% on the plains.
+In 2007 there were 180,000 dairy cows in Hauraki–Coromandel – about 20% of them on the peninsula and 80% on the plains.
 All other types of farming trailed far behind.

-Although dairying has brought great wealth to the region, cow effluent and fertiliser runoff posed threats to water quality if not carefully managed.
+Although dairying has brought wealth to the region, cow effluent and fertiliser runoff pose threats to water quality if not carefully managed.